Cortisol is your biggest recovery liability. RCVR addresses it directly.

 What Research Shows

 Hidese et al. (2019, Nutrients) conducted a randomized, double-blind, placebo-controlled trial of 200mg L-theanine daily for four weeks in adults with generalized stress.
 The theanine group showed statistically significant reductions in stress scores, sleep disturbance, and salivary cortisol markers.
 Magnesium depletion under physiological stress is well-documented - the body excretes magnesium preferentially during high-cortisol states, creating a deficiency loop where stress depletes magnesium and low magnesium amplifies the stress response.
-Tart cherry's antioxidant capacity reduces oxidative stress markers (ORAC value 12,800 per 100g) that independently drive cortisol production.
+Taurine has demonstrated anxiolytic effects and reduces oxidative stress markers that independently drive cortisol production.

 Clinical Doses That Work

 L-theanine at 200mg matches the Hidese study exactly.
-Magnesium bisglycinate at 200mg addresses the stress-driven depletion cycle.
-Tart cherry at 40-cherry equivalent delivers the ORAC density shown to reduce oxidative stress load.
+Magnesium bisglycinate at 300mg addresses the stress-driven depletion cycle.
+Taurine at 2,000mg provides antioxidant defense that reduces the oxidative stress load driving cortisol elevation.
+Glycine at 3,000mg has calming effects on the central nervous system and supports the core temperature regulation that enables deeper recovery.
 These are the doses studied, not marketing-friendly trace amounts included for label claims.

 The RCVR Approach

 L-theanine promotes alpha-wave activity in the prefrontal cortex, directly reducing the perceived stress that drives cortisol secretion.
 Magnesium acts at the HPA axis level - low magnesium amplifies the corticotropin-releasing hormone signal that triggers cortisol release.
-Tart cherry reduces the oxidative stress burden that independently activates the HPA axis.
+Taurine reduces the oxidative stress burden that independently activates the HPA axis.
 Together they address the trigger (perceived stress), the amplifier (magnesium deficiency), and the oxidative driver simultaneously.
-Evening use is particularly effective because the overnight window is when cortisol should be at its lowest - and often isn't.
+RCVR works anytime - post-workout to manage exercise-induced cortisol, or as part of your evening wind-down when cortisol should be at its lowest.

 Frequently Asked Questions